petsc/petsc/src/docs/sphinx_docs/developers/buildsystem.rst

 Explicit control flow
 ^^^^^^^^^^^^^^^^^^^^^

-The BS configure modules mention above, containing one configure object per module, are organized explicitly into a directed acyclic graph (DAG).
+The BuildSystem configure modules mention above, containing one configure object per module, are organized explicitly into a directed acyclic graph (DAG).
 The user indicates dependence, an *edge* in the dependence graph, with a single call, ``requires('path.to.other.test', self)``, which not